openstack/openstack-ansible/deploy-guide/source/overview-requirements.rst

 Software requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Ensure that all hosts within an OpenStack-Ansible (OSA) environment meet the
+Ensure that all hosts within the OpenStack-Ansible (OSA) environment meet the
 following minimum requirements:

 * Debian